-The overview pattern is a hub that provides previews of larger bodies of information sourced from different parts of the app.
+The Overview page type is a hub that provides previews of larger bodies of information sourced from different parts of the app.
 It contains details important to the user and provides quick access to items relevant to the user’s tasks.
-Use the overview pattern if you want to highlight information that matters to the user.
+Use the Overview page if you want to highlight information that matters to the user.
 This can include data that the user needs to track, or key information for the user’s day-to-day work.

 A. Exceptions and urgent items or performance indicators